 Ian Mortimer has over 20 years of experience in the biotechnology sector.
-He is currently President and Chief Financial Officer of Xenon Pharmaceuticals Inc. (NASDAQ: XENE), a company developing innovative therapeutics to improve the lives of patients with neurological disorders.
+He is currently President and Chief Executive Officer of Xenon Pharmaceuticals Inc. (NASDAQ: XENE), a company developing innovative therapeutics to improve the lives of patients with neurological disorders.
 Prior to joining Xenon in 2013, Mr. Mortimer spent six years at Tekmira Pharmaceuticals Corporation, now Arbutus Biopharma Corporation (NASDAQ: ABUS), as Executive Vice President and Chief Financial Officer.
 He led both Xenon’s and Tekmira’s listings on the NASDAQ, in 2014 and 2010 respectively.
 From 2004 to 2007, Mr. Mortimer was Chief Financial Officer of Inex Pharmaceuticals Corporation.
 Mr. Mortimer has an M.B.A. from Queen’s University, a B.Sc. in Microbiology from the University of British Columbia, and is a Chartered Professional Accountant, Certified Management Accountant.

 Brian Bloom is a co-founder of Bloom Burton & Co. and serves as the firm’s Chairman and Chief Executive Officer.